Kōnosu-shuku: Kōnosu-shuku in The Sixty-nine Stations of the Kiso Kaidō

 Keisai Eisen's ukiyo-e print of Kōnosu-shuku dates from 1835–1838.
 The print does now actually show the post station at all, but a landscape with a zig-zag road presumably between Kōnosu and Kumagaya, dominated by a large snow-capped Mount Fuji in the background.
 In the foreground is a "komusō" mendicant monk with a distinctive straw hat, and a porter heading in the opposite direction with a "kiseru" Japanese smoking pipe.
-Four other travelers are on the road, hearing in the direction of Mount Haruna and Mount Akagi.
+Four other travelers are on the road, heading in the direction of Mount Haruna and Mount Akagi.